 To learn more about the risk factors of mental illness, read the About mental disorders page.

 Prejudice, stigma, and discrimination associated with mental illness can worsen the suffering of people, particularly those who are reluctant to seek help.

 For more information, read the Fighting the stigma surrounding mental illness page.

 Tips for good mental health at work

 You can maintain good mental health at work and prevent symptoms of mental illness.

-- Take the entire period of breaks to which your work schedule entitles you
+- Take the entire duration of the breaks allowed by your work schedule.

-- Participate in any programs for wellness or how to organize work time that might be offered at your place of employment
+- Participate in any programs on wellness or how to organize work time, if they are offered in your workplace.

-- If you think you suffer an injustice, talk with your employer or someone you trust to find solutions
+- If you think you are being treated unfairly, talk about it with your employer, your supervisor, your union representative or someone you trust.

 - If necessary, seek help from a health professional.
-You can also contact the Employee Assistance Program (EAP) if one is available at your place of employment
+You can also contact the Employee Assistance Program (EAP) if one is available at your workplace.

-Also, keep in mind that the sooner one seeks help when initial symptoms of mental illness appear, the greater the chances of a quick recovery.
-To learn about the signs and symptoms of mental illness, and to know when to seek help, read the Mental Illness page.
+The sooner a person seeks help when initial symptoms of mental illness appear, the greater the prospects for recovery.
+To learn about the signs and symptoms of mental illness, and know when to seek help, read the About mental disorders page.

-If you are thinking about suicide and fear for your safety or that of those around you, read the information page on suicide prevention.
-It includes information on all available help and resources.
+If you are thinking about suicide and fear for your safety or that of those around you, read the Preventing Suicide information page.
+It includes information on the help and resources available.